Urban agriculture catalyst – balancing economy, community and ecology

 Urban agriculture catalyst is a subject that is drawing much attention globally.
 How do we work with it to get more from less whilst aiding food security, reducing CO2 from food production, developing a stronger food culture, building more resilient cities, aiding ecology and biodiversity and creating new economic pathways?

 All big picture questions where the urban agriculture catalyst can and is making great contributions.
 It’s early days in realising the full potential and more importantly understanding the methods that can really make it scale.
-Our new business, Bite the Land, explained below, is aimed at creating the conditions for this catalyst to thrive on large scale projects.

 This subject has been close to my heart for many years now.
 Sounds a bit trite, but it all started in my backyard veggie patch in Melbourne, 50 years ago.
 It was firstly the taste of the home grown organic food that got me.
 As I became an adult, had a family and kept expanding my organic food growing, I began to realise the wider food system was not only missing something, but also very destructive in the way it worked.
 I wanted to be involved in the solution.

 Seems little strange when I reflect on it now.
 How could one small scale organic grower make a contribution to such a megalithic food system?
 Indeed, could the corporate agribusiness forces that thrive on making profit at any cost become very protective of their turf and want to hold back this emerging urban food growing movement.